Angular Integration Guide

 s.type = 'module';

-// Inline ESM module — runs on append. type="module" is required
+// Inline ESM module — type="module" required because widget.js is ES export

 s.textContent = `